Panama’s Tax system

 High Tax Jurisdiction Residency Dilemma

-The complication starts for most people because they are resident in high tax countries and not able or willing to move to a low/no tax country or are Americans who do not want to renounce their citizenship, and at the same time wish to set up a business, passive investment or other type of financial activity in a tax free jurisdiction using one or more tax free structures and offshore bank and brokerage accounts to assist in that endeavor.
-The problem is that most high tax jurisdictions want to tax you on your worldwide income regardless of where and how it is earned; there are all forms of policies and pieces of legislation in affect that force you to report your ownership interest in foreign companies and structures, for the purpose of not only taxing that income stream but even to tax it on an accrual basis before any of it has been repatriated home.
+The complication starts for most people because they are either a resident in a high tax country and not able to move to a low/no tax country or are resident of the US and do not want to renounce their citizenship.
+At the same time, they wish to set up a business, invest, or engage in another type of financial activity in a tax free jurisdiction using one or more tax-free structures with the use of an offshore bank or brokerage account to assist in that endeavour.
+The problem is that most high-tax jurisdictions want to tax you on your worldwide income regardless of where and how it is earned; there are all forms of policies and pieces of legislation in affect that force you to report your ownership interest in foreign companies and structures, for the purpose of not only taxing that income stream, but to tax it on an accrual basis, even before any of it has been repatriated home.

 Every country has its own nuances as to how they approach this.
-Countries with less sophisticated tax codes will allow you to set up a business or investment activity in another country under a foreign entity and not require you to report its activities.
-They would then only tax the income once repatriated.
+Countries with less sophisticated tax codes will allow you to set up a business or investment activity in another country under a foreign entity and not require you to report its activities - taxing you only once the income is repatriated.
 Until about thirty or forty years ago this was the general modus operandi in every high tax country.
-Little by little the tax bureaucrats started to close the loopholes requiring you to report income earned even if it was earned by a foreign entity using foreign accounts, no matter that nothing had been personally repatriated.
-Exceptions were granted for certain types of business activity and for certain locations where double taxation agreements are in force between the home country and the country where the income stream is being generated.
-These double tax agreements can be useful for certain types of business activities which have to take place in a certain country and cannot be moved to a no-tax jurisdiction, as it prevents one from being taxed twice on the same income, though income cannot be moved to a no-tax jurisdiction and treaties are limited to a limited number of participating countries.
+However, little by little tax bureaucrats started to close loopholes, requiring you to report income earned even if it was earned by a foreign entity using foreign accounts, no matter if any income was repatriated.
+The only exceptions are for certain types of business activities and through double-taxation agreements.
+Double-tax agreements can be useful for many types of business activities as it prevents one from being taxed twice on the same income, though income cannot be moved to a no-tax jurisdiction and treaties are limited to a limited number of participating countries.

-In general businesses with a physical location in a foreign country not doing any business with one’s home country in any way will not be taxed even if the business is personally owned.
-However if there is no real physical operation going on in the country where it is located (i.e. it mostly exists in cyberspace) and/or the business is doing some or all of its business with one’s home country then the rules become a little more complicated.
+In general, businesses with a physical presence in a foreign country that does not do any business with one’s home country will not be taxed even if the business is considered to be personally owned.
+However, if there is no real physical operation going on in the country where it is located (i.e. it mostly exists in cyberspace) and/or the business is doing some or all of its business with one’s home country then the rules become a little more complicated.

-Contact us for assistance in deciding the best strategy to embark on with regards to starting a new business offshore (or relocating an existing business or starting an international subsidiary.
-If you would like more information in regards to starting an e-commerce business offshore first go to our Offshore Merchant Account and E-Commerce section.
+Contact us for assistance in deciding the best strategy for you with regards to starting a new business offshore, relocating an existing business or starting an international subsidiary.
+If you would like more information in regards to starting an e-commerce business offshore please go to our Offshore Merchant Account and E-Commerce section.

-Where the business or investment activity can be established in the most attractive no tax country possible then the prevailing question becomes how to structure it so that it complies with one’s home country’s tax rules.
-Businesses have more options and loopholes available to them over individuals looking to invest overseas through international structures.
-In general the overriding question is one of ownership.
-If one can give up legal ownership of the structures and in certain cases legal control even of the funds held by the structures, even the most draconian reporting guidelines can be legally avoided.
+If your business or investment is located in no-tax jurisdiction then it is important to make sure that your corporate structure complies with company tax laws in your country of residence.
+Businesses have more options and loopholes available to them than individuals looking to invest in foreign markets through international structures.
+In general the question is one of ownership.
+If legal ownership and control of the structure that holds the funds are held by a different corporate vehicle, even the most draconian reporting laws can be bypassed.

 Tax Deferral and Elimination Options

-A good strategy to consider is setting up a foundation to own the company actually operating the business or investing the funds rather than to be the owner personally.
-Even as a business owner there are asset protection advantages to not being considered the legal owner of your business even if it is operating in a low/no tax jurisdiction which does not recognize foreign judgments.
-A determined opponent can always bring a suit into the country where you have located your business.
-By definition no-one can own a foundation and so if one is set up as the sole shareholder it takes you out of the ownership position - as by definition no one can own a foundation.
+A good strategy to consider is setting up a foundation to own the company to operate the business or investment rather than for it to be owned personally.
+There are a number of asset protection advantages that come when one is not considered the legal owner of their business, even if the company is operating in a low/no tax jurisdiction that does not recognize foreign judgments.
+This is because a determined opponent can always bring a suit into the country where you have located your business.
+If a foundation is established and registered as the sole shareholder of the company, it takes the individual out of the ownership position - as by definition no one can own a foundation.
 A trust can also be used in the same way.
-Therefore so long as you do not repatriate income from the structure to yourself you can indefinitely postpone the paying of any taxes and let your earnings compound as you invest into other opportunities abroad.
+Therefore, so long as you do not repatriate income from the structure to yourself you can indefinitely postpone the paying of any taxes and let your earnings compound as you invest into other opportunities abroad.

-At some point one is going to want to repatriate income back to one’s home country.
-At that point you can receive the funds and declare them in your regular tax returns as earned income.
-However, it is possible to use a correctly set up foundation to grant tax-free gifts to relatives and family members (other than your spouse).
+At some point you are going to want to repatriate income back to your home country.
+You can then receive the funds and declare them in your regular tax returns as earned income.
+However, it is possible to use a correctly established foundation to grant tax-free gifts to relatives and family members (other than your spouse).
 This income shifting allows your family members to receive foreign gifts tax-free.
-In countries like the U.S. this income would still be reportable but no income taxes would need to be paid since it is considered a foreign gift (please make sure to check the specifics in your own country of residence whether or not a gift tax is applicable).
+In some countries, such as the US and Canada, this income would still need to be reported, but no income taxes would need to be paid since it is considered a foreign gift (please make sure to check the specifics in your own country of residence whether or not a gift tax is applicable).

 There are many other ways to effectively repatriate income without paying taxes.
-A tried and true popular solution are the “back-to-back” loans that many offshore banks offer which involves collateralizing a foreign account and then receiving a loan back for which one pays fees on for as long as the facility is maintained.
-The income received is then classified as a loan or a credit line which at some point has to be paid back of course.
+Another solution is referred to as a 'back-to-back' loan that many offshore banks offer that involves collateralizing a foreign account and then drawing out a loan from the bank based upon the collateral of the foreign account.
+The income received is then classified as a loan or a credit line (such loans need to be done with very judiciously)

-More sophisticated options could include setting up a separate finance company attached to the main company and have it issue mortgages on one’s properties and even loans for things like cars or other capital equipment.
+Another option, that generally involves more detail, is to set up a separate finance company that is attached to the main company that can issue mortgages on properties and loans for physical property or other capital equipment.

 Tax Reduction Options

-The current trend for companies to outsource many functions of their business to international companies has created many opportunities for onshore businesses to create their own outsourcing service companies whether it be web design and hosting, call centers, direct sales, advertising or a host of other activities that can be outsourced, the opportunity exists for the home company to be invoiced for all of these services which reduces the bottom line tax payable.
-The additional accrued income then can stay outside of one’s home country for indefinite tax deferral.
+The current trend for companies to outsource many aspects of their business to various foreign based companies has created many new possibilities.
+For instance, onshore businesses can create their own outsourcing service companies (i.e. in web design, hosting, call centres, direct sales, advertising or a host of other activities) that then can be outsourced with the home company set-up to receive the invoices for all of services, which reduces the bottom line tax-payable.
+The additional accrued income then can stay outside ones country of residence for an indefinite tax-deferral.

-Setting up insurance captives to provide your own in house insurance coverage provides a host of interesting options and is another favored tax reduction strategy.
-Not only can you eliminate the outrageous insurance premiums now required by conventional insurers for certain lines of business such as healthcare but you can reap enormous tax benefits through claiming the insurance premium deductions on your business tax returns while having the opportunity to invest your own insurance premiums on a tax deferred basis through the offshore captive.
+Setting up insurance captives to provide your own in-house insurance coverage provides a host of interesting options and is another favoured tax-reduction strategy.
+Not only can you eliminate outrageous insurance premiums that are required by conventional insurers for certain lines of business, such as healthcare, but you can reap enormous tax benefits by claiming the insurance premium deductions on your business tax returns, and at the same time invest your own insurance premiums on a tax deferred basis through the offshore captive.
 See our section on captive insurance for more information on this strategy.

-Another popular option for importers is to establish a trading company in a popular jurisdiction like Panama or Hong Kong where a lot of import/export trading type companies already exist.
-The concept is known in the business of triangulation where the trading company becomes an intermediary between the exporter and the importer and keeps a spread or a portion of the profit between the original purchase price and the final sale price in the country where the product is being sold.
-The trading company bills the producer of the product and then re-invoices the importer.
-This could involve setting up the company in a free zone such as Colon’s in Panama, where product can be imported, re-packaged and then shipped to its final destination.
-The Colon Free Zone also offers you a cheaper virtual presence solution whereby you use the services of a Fee Zone based service provider who can then follow your precise product receiving, packaging and shipping/distribution requirements.
+Another popular option for importers is to establish a trading company in a popular jurisdiction, like Panama or Hong Kong, where a lot of import/export trading type companies already exist.
+The concept is known in the business of triangulation where the trading company becomes an intermediary between the exporter and the importer that keeps the spread of the profit between the original purchase price and the final sale price.
+The trading company then bills the producer and then re-invoices the importer.
+This could involve setting up the company in a free zone, such as Colon, Panama, where products can be imported, re-packaged and then shipped to its final destination.
+The Colon-Free-Zone also offers you a cheaper virtual presence solution, whereby you use the services of a Free-Zone based service provider who can then follow your precise product receiving, packaging, shipping, and distribution requirements.

 Private Annuity Contracts

-No discussion about tax deferral and elimination strategies is complete without mentioning this invaluable option which can involve the exchange of appreciated assets such as stock or cash realized from the sale of a business or property to a foreign company in return for a future income stream.
-The periodic payments, more commonly referred to as annuity payments, may be made to the annuitant (receiver of the annuity income) on a monthly, quarterly, semi-annual or annual basis.
-These payments may be deferred as long as the annuitant wishes so that with appropriate estate planning the value of the appreciated foreign property may be eventually transferred to heirs and beneficiaries without the payment of estate tax.
-A full explanation about this invaluable tax reduction/elimination strategy that also has asset protection and estate planning features can be found in our Private Annuity Contract article.
+No discussion about tax deferral and elimination strategies is complete without mentioning private annuity contracts that involve the exchange of appreciated assets, such as stock or cash realized from the sale of a business or property, to a foreign company in return for a future income stream.
+The periodic payments, more commonly referred to as annuity payments, are made to the 'Annuitant' (receiver of the annuity income) on a monthly, quarterly, semi-annual or annual basis.
+These payments may be deferred as long as the Annuitant wishes and together with appropriate estate-planning, the value of the appreciated foreign property can be transferred to heirs and beneficiaries without paying estate tax.
+Detailed information about this invaluable tax reduction strategy, which also has estate planning and asset protection features can be found in our Private Annuity Contract article.

 These are just a few ideas on ways to eliminate or optimize the amount of taxes you have to pay.
-It is not intended as specific advice but rather general ideas to stimulate further discussion and investigation.
-There are many other strategies that can be pursued and we will be happy to consult with you as to which might work best for your own situation.
+It is not intended as specific advice, but rather as an overview to stimulate further discussion and investigation.
+There are many other strategies that can be pursued and we will be happy to consult with you and discuss what would work best considering your situation.